 “These results are important because they are the first to show that addressing sleep-disordered breathing with ASV therapy may improve cardiovascular outcomes for people with preserved ejection fraction heart failure,” said ResMed Chief Medical Officer, Glenn Richards, M.D.
 “We look forward to fully analyzing the results to better understand the role of addressing sleep-disordered breathing in patients with heart failure to determine who would be appropriate candidates for ASV therapy.”

 Chronic heart failure occurs when the heart does not pump enough blood to meet the needs of the body.
 When the heart contracts normally but does not relax sufficiently to fill the chamber with enough blood, it is classified as heart failure with preserved ejection fraction.
 If the heart cannot contract to pump enough blood, it is heart failure with reduced ejection fraction.
-Approximately half of
+Approximately half of people with chronic heart failure have heart failure with preserved ejection fraction.

 CAT-HF is the second randomized controlled ResMed-sponsored study examining the role of treating sleep-disordered breathing in people with heart failure.
 Last year, results were published from a Phase IV study known as SERVE-HF that showed ASV therapy should not be used for patients with predominant central sleep apnea and symptomatic chronic heart failure with reduced ejection fraction.